 *offered only at Ibn Battuta location

-To be effective, an early year’s curriculum should be carefully structured.
-In that structure, there should be three stands:
+To be effective, an early year’s growth and development curriculum should be carefully structured and should encompass three core building blocks:

-Provision for the different starting points from which children develop their learning, building on what they can already do;
+Provision for the unique and different starting points from which children of various ages and growth levels develop their learning, while cultivating and building on what they can already do;

-Relevant and appropriate content that matches the different levels of your children’s needs;
+Appropriate and relevant content that corresponds to the different levels of a child’s needs

-Planned and purposeful activity that provides opportunities for teaching and learning, both indoors and outdoors.
+Planned and purposeful activities that create opportunities for teaching, learning and skill development both indoors and outdoors.

 Here at CreaKids, we ensure just that.
-Our EYFS curriculum classes also focus on the key developmental areas, of the child, as does the Montessori and Norwegian curriculums.
+Our EYFS curriculum classes also focus on the key developmental areas of the child, as do the Montessori and Norwegian curriculums.

 • Communication & Language